kucars/Discrete_Cosserat_CB/README.md

 The author of the algorithm and MATLAB implementation is:

 Federico Renda (federico.renda@kustar.ac.ae)
-Department of Mechanical Engineering, Khalifa University Robotics Institute Khalifa University of Science and Technology, Abu Dhabi.
+Department of Mechanical Engineering, Khalifa University Robotics Institute, Khalifa University of Science and Technology, Abu Dhabi.